spren9er/threeleapcontrols/README.md

 the specified `panHands`.
 It is possible to use a range (array of length 2), e.g. if `[1, 2]` is given, panning will be done, if one or two hands are used.
 The same goes for `panFingers`.
 If you set `panHands` to 2, then you can specify via `panRightHanded`, which hand will be used for controlling the camera.

-By default horizontal rotating is bounded to a range of π, meaning the angle between the camera-to-target vector and the y-axis is greater than 0 and less than π.
+By default vertical rotating is bounded to a range of π, meaning the angle between the camera-to-target vector and the y-axis is greater than 0 and less than π.
 You can modify the range by setting `rotateMin` and `rotateMax`.
-Vertical rotating is not limited.
+Horizontal rotating is not limited.

 You can set the minimum and maximum distances for zooming with `zoomMin` and `zoomMax`.